-Findings from the Continuous Household Survey 2016/17
+Findings from the Continuous Household Survey 2017/18

-Annual publication Published: 28 March 2018 Coverage: Northern Ireland Main Story Across a range of measures of personal Across a range of measures of personal wellbeing: Life Satisfaction, Self-efficacy and Locus of Control, analysis shows higher personal wellbeing among adults who ongogod in culture a rts and sports than among adults who had not opgaged in these activition.
-Whilet this report shows a link among adults who engaged in culture, arts and sports than among adults who had not engaged in these activities.
-Whilst this report shows a link between engagement and personal wellbeing and general health it does not show that one causes the other, for example, previous analyses have shown that individuals' poor health is a key barrier to their full participation in culture, arts and sporting activities.
+Annual publication Published: 28 February 2019 Coverage: Northern Ireland Main Story • • Across a range of measures of personal wellbeing: life satisfaction, self-efficacy and locus of control, analysis shows higher personal wellbeing amo adults who engaged in culture, arts and sports than among adults who had not engaged in these activities.
+Whilst this report shows a link between

-For adults engaging in culture, arts and sport the mean life satisfaction score was 7.9 in 2016/17.
-The score is similar to the figures for both 2015/16 and 2014/15.
-The mean life satisfaction score for all adults in Northern Ireland was 7.8.
-For adults engaging in culture, arts and sport the mean self-efficacy score was 19.4 in 2016/17.
-The score is similar to the figures for both 2015/16 and 2014/15.
-The mean self-efficacy score for all adults in Northern Ireland was 19.2.
+For adults engaging in culture, arts and sport the estimated mean life satisfaction score was 8.0 in 2017/18.
+The score is similar to 2016/17 however it is higher than both the scores for 2015/16 and 2014/15.
+The estimated mean life satisfaction score for all adults in Northern Ireland was 7.9.